 There’s nothing quite like having giraffes, zebras, and other African wildlife right in the middle of a resort.
 The Animal Kingdom Lodge has some amazing wildlife enclosures directly in the center of the resort areas, making it easy to leisurely watch the animals run around during the day.
 Whether you’re staying at the AKL or just stopping by for a meal, make sure to walk outside and take a look.

-Jellyrolls is a popular dueling piano bar located on the Disney Boardwalk.
-The pianists are very talented and specialize in tunes from the last 40 years.
+Jellyrolls is a popular dueling piano bar located on the Disney Boardwalk and arguably the most lively and chaotic atmosphere on Disney property.
+The pianists are very talented and play any tune imaginable, including your Disney favorites.
 They take requests and can play just about anything you throw at them.
 It’s a great spot for an adults-night-out, especially if you like good music.